Graph Machine Learning in the Era of Large Language Models (LLMs)

 \section{Future Directions}

-In this survey, we have thoroughly reviewed the latest developments of Graph Machine Learning in the era of LLMs, revealing significant advancements and potential in this field.
-By harnessing the power of LLMs, it is potential to enhance Graph ML to enable GFMs.
+In this survey, we have thoroughly reviewed the latest developments of Graph ML in the era of LLMs, revealing significant advancements and potential in this field.
 As this research direction is still in the exploratory stage, future directions in this field can be diverse and innovative.
 Therefore, in this section, we delve into several potential future directions of this promising field.